 Providing sufficient time without undue pressure from company representatives allows students to evaluate their employment opportunities, therefore making the wisest decisions for all parties.
 To allow first-year MBA students enough time to consider various opportunities, and to allow employers enough time to evaluate candidates, all employers are required to wait to extend internship offers (verbal or written) until January 9, 2023.
 These timelines create a positive experience for candidates and employers, ultimately reducing renege and attrition rates.

 The fundamental terms of an employment offer—including annual salary, base signing bonus, performance bonus, relocation, and job function—must remain unchanged until the expiration date.
 Financial incentives encouraging students to commit before the deadline are permitted as long as incentives are small relative to the overall value of the offer and still allow the student a minimum of three weeks’ decision time.
 If your company policies or business practices vary significantly from these timelines, please discuss this matter with your account manager before offers are extended to Fuqua students.

 Job offer expiration dates for fulltime offers

-If the offer is extended before November 10, 2017
+If the offer is extended before January 1, 2024:

-If the offer is extended between November 10, 2017 and January 18, 2018
+If the full-time offer is extended after January 1, 2024

 Job offer expiration dates for internship offers